simonmichael/gist/README.md

 It pastes a single file or standard input to gist.github.com as a public gist.
 It does not support authentication and does not depend on the github package (yet).

+2020: outdated and obsolete, use `gh gist` instead.